-Special election.
-"Special election" means: Subd.
-4.

-- (1) an election held at any time to fill vacancies in state or federal offices; or - (2) an election for a special purpose held by a subdivision of the state on a date authorized by section 205.10, subdivision 3a, or 205A.05, subdivision 1a. - Subd.
+- Subd.
+4. Special election.
+"Special election" means: - (1) an election held at any time to fill vacancies in state or federal offices; or - (2) an election for a special purpose held by a subdivision of the state on a date authorized by section 205.10, subdivision 3a, or 205A.05, subdivision 1a. - Subd.
 6. Political Party.
 "Political party" means an association of individuals under whose name a candidate files for partisan office. - Subd.
-7. Major political party. (a) "Major political party" means a political party that maintains a party organization in the state, political division or precinct in question and that has presented at least one candidate for election to the office of:

-(1) governor and lieutenant governor, secretary of state, state auditor, or attorney general at the last preceding state general election for those offices; or

-(2) presidential elector or U.S. senator at the last preceding state general election for presidential electors; and whose candidate received votes in each county in that election and received votes from not less than five percent of the total number of individuals who voted in that election.
+7. Major political party. ((a) "Major political party" means a political party that maintains a party organization in the state; has complied with the party's constitution and rules; is in compliance with the requirements of sections 202A.12 and 202A.13; files with the secretary of state no later than December 1 of each odd-numbered year a certification that the party has met the foregoing requirements, including a list of the dates and locations of each convention held; and meets all other qualification requirements of this subdivision. - (b) A political party qualifies as a major political party by: - (1) presenting at least one candidate for election to the office of: - (i) governor and lieutenant governor, secretary of state, state auditor, or attorney general at the last preceding state general election for those offices; or - (ii) presidential elector or U.S. senator at the last preceding state general election for presidential electors; and whose candidate received votes in each county in that election and received votes from not less than five percent of the total number of individuals who voted in that election, if the state general election was held on or before November 8, 2022, or not less than eight percent of the total number of individuals who voted in that election, at a state general election held on or after November 7, 2024;